80+ Unique Things to Do in California (Hidden Gems & Cool Places)

 Cruise the 17-mile Drive To Carmel-by-the-Sea

-Carmel-by-the-Sea is an adorable, quaint seaside town on the Monterey Peninsula.
-It’s home to a mission, beaches, storybook buildings, and one end of the 17-Mile scenic coastal drive.
+Carmel-by-the-Sea is an adorable, quaint seaside town on the Monterey Peninsula that makes for a lovely day trip from San Francisco.
+It’s home to a mission, beaches, storybook buildings, and one end of the scenic 17-Mile Drive.

 The drive takes you along the coast from Pacific Grove to Carmel-by-the-Sea, with 17 different spots to pull over, park, and get out to see the sights!